dmuth/craps-simulator/README.md

 - `-vv` Really verbose mode.
 Logging will be done at the DEBUG level.
 - `--debug-roll` Used to force the first dice rolls to be pre-detrmined.
 This is useful for whitebox testing.
 - `--output-kv` Print results of the game in key=value format
+- `--no-output` Don't print regular stats output. (but KV output can still be printed if specified)

 A successful will produce results similar this: